 Sometimes we wear our busyness like a badge of honor, and compete with each other about who’s more stressed.
 Remember that stress diminishes your performance level and ability to cope with the regular ups and downs of life.
 For more, check out our Stress Management page.

-Exercise directly affects the brain, and is a great way to relieve stress and improve mental health.
+Exercise – even taking a brisk walk – directly affects the brain, and is a great way to relieve stress and improve mental health.
 In the short-term, exercise can improve our mood by stimulating the body’s feel-good hormones.
 Recent research shows that regular exercise can be highly effective at reducing depression, anxiety, and other mental health conditions.
-Cornell Recreational Services offers numerous free opportunities each week, including free weekend evening hours at the fitness centers.
+Cornell Recreational Services offers numerous opportunities each week, including some free options.

 Meditation has numerous proven mental health benefits, including relaxation, stress management, and improved sense of well-being.
 You can learn to meditate through Cornell's free Let's Meditate program.
 Other resources for guided meditation practice can be found on our Meditation page.